chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 **These eyes will not be blinded by the lights**

-> V: He says while he orders a drink?
+> V: He says he will never get blindsided/drunken again, WHILE he orders a drink?
 Why?

-> While fantasy blinds false truths – it also blinds <span style="text-decoration:underline;">the</span> truth.
+> While fantasy blinds false truths – it also blinds <span style="text-decoration:underline;">*the*</span> truth.

 > He starts the song saying that the sun is dimming, but now says that he won’t be blinded?